sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-digital-forensics.md

 Laptop

-Laptops often contain a wealth of evidence recoverable using digital forensics.
+Laptops often contain a wealth of recoverable evidence.

 </details>